 - Create sales projections based on last year's numbers.
 Go back and review last year’s sales and make comparisons with where you're at now and where you are likely to be by the end of the year.
 Taking an average of a few years sales is a good starting point for how much loan you should buy.

 - Be conservative.
 It's better to take out a little less loan than what you think you'll need.
 With inventory, things are a little different.
 Sometimes there are other ways of acquiring inventory without the help of a loan.
 For this reason, have some other options in mind and take out just enough money to cover what costs you think you'll need to cover.

 Hire New Talent

 Some positions cost more than other positions.
-As a business owner, you will need to weigh the pros and cons and decide which positions your business must hire for.
+As an entrepreneur, you will need to weigh the pros and cons and decide which positions your venture must hire for.

 Here are some things to consider when hiring new talent for your business.

 - Find the best talent at the best rate.
 You don't have to accept that you must pay the same wage to an employee that's based around the national average.
 As a small business, you might not be able to afford it.
 Sometimes you have to get a little creative when hiring staff, like finding out what's important to them and seeing if there are other ways of rewarding or compensating them besides just a large salary.

 - Hire the right people for the job.
 Make sure when hiring people, you consider their background and capabilities as well as their education.
 Look at their experience, ask sound questions, and never hire anyone unless you're absolutely certain that hiring the person will improve your bottom line.